 Ian Burgess University of Saskatchewan

 Ian Burgess is a member of the Department of Chemistry at the University of Saskatchewan.
 His research interests include spectroelectrochemistry using synchrotron radiation.
-He is the Beamteam Leader of the CLS Mid-IR beamline, past Users' Executive Committee Chair, and was a member of the former User Advisory Committee.
+He is the Beamteam Leader of the CLS Mid-IR beamline, past Users' Executive Committee Chair, was a member of the former User Advisory Committee, and is currently the Scientific Advisory Committee member on the UEC.

 Mark Daymond Queen's University